Ghini/ghini.desktop/doc/building.rst

 larger issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When facing a single larger issue, create a branch tag, and follow the workflow described at
+When facing a single larger issue, create a branch tag at the tip of a main development line (e.g.: ``ghini-1.0-dev``), and follow the workflow described at

 https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging